 Good Hotel Guide Review

-32. Some on ground floor, 2 suitable for disabled.
+32. Some on ground floor, 2 wheelchair accessible.

-bar, lounge, dining room, games room, in-room smart TV, spa (12 by 5 metre indoor swimming pool, spa bath, sauna, steam room, treatments), decked courtyard, complimentary bicycle hire.
+lift, hall, bar, lounge, dining room, games room, courtyard, in-room smart TV, spa (12 by 5 metre pool), courtyard, bicycles, EV charging, public rooms wheelchair accessible.

-allowed in ground-floor bedrooms, in bar, games room, not in dining areas.
+allowed in ground-floor bedrooms (£25 a night, wash facilities, towels), bar, yard, not in dining rooms.

 B&B doubles from £220. À la carte £68.
 Min.
 2-night stay Fri, Sat.